 Afghan Hound Care

-Aside from frequent brushings, Afghan Hound grooming requirements are relatively basic.
+Aside from frequent brushings, Afghan hound grooming requirements are relatively basic.
 Nails should be trimmed as needed and proper dental care provided on a regular basis.
-Long hair around their ears means that Afghan Hounds are often prone to ear infections, so ears must be kept clean and checked regularly for signs of irritation or infection.
-Many Afghan Hound owners tie the hair on their dog’s head up in a top knot to prevent it from getting into their food or trapping bacteria around their ears.
+Long hair around their ears means that Afghan hounds are often prone to ear infections, so ears must be kept clean and checked regularly for signs of irritation or infection.
+Many Afghan owners tie the hair on their dog’s head up in a top knot to prevent it from getting into their food or trapping bacteria around their ears.

 Common Health Problems